 Since Tian and Pearl [Tian and Pearl, 2000], the problem of bounding probabilities of causation was analyzed by combining only two sources of information: experimental data and observational studies, making no assumptions whatsoever about the model generating the data.
-This paper shows1 that, surprisingly, knowing the structure of the causal graph allows us to narrow these bounds, despite the fact that the graph may seem redundant; i.e., we already know the causal effects.
+This paper shows that, surprisingly, knowing the structure of the causal graph allows us to narrow these bounds, despite the fact that the graph may seem redundant; i.e., we already know the causal effects.
 Moreover, the graph adds information about an individual, although it describes properties of the population.
-Knowledge of the causal structure and data allows us to narrow bounds because we can then partition bounds on subsets of covariates and mediators, obtain local bounds on the partitions, and combine the bounds.
+A fully specified causal Bayesian network allows experimental results to be derived from observational data, but historically has lacked the ability to produce narrower bounds on probabilities of causation than Tian and Pearl's bounds.
+Knowledge of the causal structure and data allows us to narrow these bounds because we can then partition bounds on subsets of covariates and mediators, obtain local bounds on the partitions, and combine the bounds.
 This partitioning gives us a finer-grained perspective on possible values for probabilities of causation.
+The analysis of causes of effects can now take advantage of the causal diagram.

-&lt;sup>1Supplementary material is available at https://ftp.cs.ucla.edu/pub/stat\ser/r505-sup.pdf
+$^1 Supplementary\ material\ is\ available\ at\ https://ftp.cs.ucla.edu/pub/stat\ser/r505-sup.pdf$